Buda Castle: tickets, tours, opening hours and more

 View from Buda Castle| ©Chris Yunker

-To save money during your visit to the Buda Castle (and other places in the city) you can buy the Budapest Card.
+To save money during your visit to the paid facilities of the Buda Castle (and other places in the city) you can buy the Budapest Card.

 To calculate whether you should buy it, you not only have to take into account the price of each museum, but also the price of public transport (included in the card) and a free thermal bath.